HISTORY OF

 How Robbie’s Came To Be

-Robbie and his wife Mona started feeding Scarface 18 years ago.
+Robbie and his wife Mona started feeding Scarface in 1976.
 Scarface appeared floundering in the shallow waters near the dock; Robbie saw the struggling tarpon and, thinking it had swum too shallow and gotten stuck on the bank, went out into the water to free it.

 He lifted the fish and saw that the right side of its jaw was torn open.
 Hoping to revive the tarpon, Robbie placed it in the oxygen-rich shrimp tank and called old Doc Roach.